cchurch/api-docs/source/includes/_api_user.md

 sms_phone                            | string               | Phone number to be used for SMS messaging is_sms_include_picture               | int                  | Indicates whether user want to use MMS messaging to include a picture with alert messages sent to the sms_phone number (1) or not (0) json                                 | string               | Misc settings of the user as a JSON string.
 [UserJson](#userjson-attributes) camera_access                        | array[array[string]] | Array of arrays, one per device for which the user has permissions.
 Each sub array contains two elements.
-The first field is a device unique identifier, and the second field is a string of 1 or more characters indicating permissions of the user, for example: [‘cafedead’,’RWS’] = user can view, change, delete this device. [‘cafe0001’,’RW’] = user can view this layout and change this device.
+The first field is the device unique identifier, and the second field is a string of 1 or more characters indicating permissions of the user, for example: [‘cafedead’,’RWS’] = user can view, change, delete this device. [‘cafe0001’,’RW’] = user can view this layout and change this device.
 Permissions include: 'R' - user has access to view images and video for this camera.
 'A' - user is an administrator for this camera.
 'S' - user can share this camera in a group share. layouts                              | array[string]        | List of layouts unique identifiers the user has access to is_notify_enable                     | int                  | Indicates whether notifications are enabled for the user (1) or not (0) notify_period                        | array[string]        | Contains the time periods during which the user will receive alert notifications.
 Each element of the array contains three field separated by dashes.
 The first field is the day of the week where Monday is 0.
 The second element is the start time.
 The third element is the end time.
 If empty, user will not receive any alert notifications.
 All times are expressed in local time and use a 24 hour clock formatted as HHMM